sap-tutorials/sap-build-apps/tutorials/codejam-0-prerequisites/codejam-0-prerequisites.md

     ![Select subaccount](installapps5.png)

-    >Your trial account cannot only have one subaccount, so you must use the existing one.
+    >Your trial account can have only one subaccount, so you must use the existing one.

     On the **Configure Subaccount** page, just click **Next**.